Work Experience - What's in it for me?

 Block placement (Yr 10, 12 and college students) - Block work experience is a week or two with an employer where they will put a programme together for you and you will complete a work experience diary.

 One day per week placement (Yr 12 and course related) - This type of work experience is generally linked to a specific course you are completing but does not have to be.
 Again you will have a programme for your placement and will be asked to write a diary of your time with the employer(s).

-When there are specific reasons where you cannot actually do the job role work, for example if the job requires specialist skills, you might get to 'shadow' someone who is doing the job.
+When there are specific reasons why you cannot actually do the job-role work, for example if the job requires specialist skills, you might get to 'shadow' someone who is doing the job.
 This may relate to some jobs in medicine, engineering and construction.

 Internships (paid and unpaid)